empiricompany/openmage_ignition/README.md

 ### Patch core files
 The module needs a new event `mage_run_installed_exception` to catch exceptions.

-Checkout the __'next' branch in development__ which contains the new event
+Checkout OpenMage 21.0.0-beta1 from __'next' branch in development__ which contains the new event

 ```cli
 composer require "openmage/magento-lts":"dev-next"